Clinical Careers Committee

 The Clinical Careers Committee has a broad remit to support clinicians and allied health professionals working in areas spanning basic and translational research.

-For each of the funding schemes supported by the Clinical Careers Committee, projects are encouraged from any area of Cancer Research UK's funding remit, with the exception of drug discovery and clinical trials.
+For each of the funding schemes supported by the Committee, projects are encouraged from any area of CRUK's funding remit, with the exception of drug discovery and clinical trials.

 Pre-doctoral Research Bursaries provide short-term funding to allow clinicians and other health professionals to get involved in research projects early in their career.